ttungl/Pingoin/README.md

 Pingo'in [android app] is created by using a Google maps API.
 You can build your list of points of interest (POI) on the Googlemap, then the application will scan your map in the preset radius, if your POIs are within this radius, they will be displayed on your screen.
 Used Java, Eclipse for building the app, and used SVN for merging the code project.

 ###My Tasks
-* Authentication: Sign-in,Sign-up,Password-change
+* Authentication, Sign-in, Sign-up, Password-change.
-* Relative Distance: Scan the objects (Points of Interest) within the preset radius range.
-Based on the longtitude and lattitude from Google Map API.
-The distance's calculation from an object to another one is on a curve, not a straight line.
+* Relative Distance: If the saved points of interest are within the preset radius of the current GPS location, all those points will be popped up.
+The positions are based on the longtitude and lattitude, getting from Google Map API.
+The distance's calculation from an object to other ones are on a curve, not straight lines.

 ###Screenshots
 <img src="./pingoin_screenshoot/login_signup.png" width="158">